-Some prepaid debit cards can be problematic to use up to the last cent without going over.
-The problem is ending up with an odd amount on the card that no one will accept unless your purchase equal to or less than that odd amount.
+Some prepaid debit cards can be problematic because it’s nearly impossible to use it up to the last cent.
+That means you end up with some odd amount on the card that no one will accept for payment unless by some miracle your purchase is equal to or less than that odd amount.

-Another problem: Some prepaid debit card have expiration dates, which is difficult to understand but true nonetheless.
+According to our friends at NerdWallet, some prepaid debit cards—not the funds but the cards themselves—have expiration dates, which is difficult to understand, but true nonetheless.

-And another: Most stores will not allow you to “split payments.”
-That means if you buy a new bike and want to use up that last $1.77 on a prepaid debit card, paying the balance with cash or some other form of payment, most stores will not let you do it.
+Most stores will not allow you to “split payments.”
+That means if you buy a new bike and want to use up that last $1.77 on a prepaid debit card (paying the balance with cash or some other form of payment), most stores will not let you do it.
 The problem is when the salesperson tries to process the prepaid card, it returns a rejection because the balance on the card is insufficient to cover the entire transaction.

-A “prepaid debit card” is a credit-card branded gift card.
+Prepaid debit card: A credit-card branded gift card.
 That means it has a MasterCard or Visa logo on it.
 It’s been “loaded” with a certain amount of money that can be spent in any store that takes MasterCard or Visa transactions.
 Mostly, people purchase these cards outright (plus an outrageous fee), but you may have received them in other ways—for a gift, or as your rebate from Verizon, AT&T or any number of other companies offering rebates.

-Once you have an Amazon Gift Card, you can use it to buy anything at Amazon.
+You will use what’s reamining on that prepaid debit card to reload your Amazon gift card account, even if it is only a few cents.
+Now it can be used to buy anything at Amazon.
 And you can split payments.
-That means if you bought yourself a $.71 Amazon Gift Card, you can use it now to purchase let’s say (shameless plug alert) one of my books or a gift for your best friend.
+That means if you added $1.71 to your Amazon gift card balance, you can use it now to purchase let’s say (shameless plug alert) one of my books or a gift for your best friend.

-First you apply said Amazon Gift Card to your purchase, then pay the balance as you normally would.
+First, you apply said Amazon gift card amount to your purchase, then pay the balance as you normally would.

-The nice thing here is that Amazon Gift Cards never expire.
+The nice thing is that an Amazon gift card balance never expires.
 You can just hold the funds in your Amazon account until you need them or until you want to purchase an Amazon Gift Card for yourself or someone else.

 So let’s review, shall we?

-Amazon.com has a method by which you can move any amount from a prepaid debit card into your Amazon.com account.
+Amazon has a method by which you can move any amount from a prepaid debit card into your Amazon.com gift card account.
 Those funds can now be used to purchase things including Amazon Gift Cards.

-While prepaid debit-cards remain one of my personal nemesis for their high fees and the way it’s difficult to actually use them up, at least now we know there is a way to do—up to the very last cent!
+While prepaid debit-cards remain one of my personal nemesis for their high fees and the way it’s difficult to actually use them up, at least now we know there is a way to do it—up to the very last cent!